IyadAbdullahi/Quicktill/README.md

 #### Development

-To run Quicktill in development mode:
+To run the School Payment System in development mode:

 ```bash
 # start the electron app